gotsupa/nipa-backend/README.md

 # SIMPLE SUPPORT TICKET MANAGEMENT

----

 RESTful API to provide a simple helpdesk support ticket management using NodeJS and NoSQL Database (MongoDB).

 ## Installation

----

-use npm package to install node modules and dependencies.
+Use npm package to install node modules and all dependencies.

 ```bash
 npm install